-The 2-year course includes an apprenticeship that aims to create fully rounded teachers who not only possess a deep understanding of anatomy; physiology; biomechanics and movement, but who are equipped to adapt their teaching to the individual according to his or her needs.
+The course includes an apprenticeship that aims to create fully rounded teachers who not only possess a deep understanding of anatomy; physiology; biomechanics and movement, but who are equipped to adapt their teaching to the individual according to his or her needs.

 PYM Teacher Training instills in its teachers a love of learning, of enquiry, and integrity, whilst remaining firmly committed to the principles of the Joseph Pilates method.

 Anne-Marie H. Zulkahari, Mariela Panero and Sarah Doherty.

 Anne-Marie and senior teachers at Pilates Movement: Sarah Doherty, Mariela Panero, Mei Clarke; Kara Dressel and Monica Argenton.
 Guest teacher: Janet Briggs (Physiotherapist at the Royal Ballet lower school)